fidelisobioma/fidelisobioma/README.md

 ---

-### 🌍 Rest Countries App
+### 🌍 Rest Countries API
-The Rest Countries App provides detailed data about countries, including population, languages, capital cities, currencies, regions, and native names.
+The Rest Countries API provides detailed data about countries, including population, languages, capital cities, currencies, regions, and native names.
 I built this to address the challenge of presenting complex data in a simple and visually appealing way.
-It includes features like search, filtering, and country exploration, offering users a smooth and informative experience.
+It includes features such as search, filtering, and country exploration, providing users with a smooth and informative experience.

 🔗 [View Project](https://rest-countries-app-chi.vercel.app/) | 💻 [Source Code](https://github.com/fidelisobioma/Rest-countries-api.git)